Gonorrhea

 Causes, Symptoms, Treatment & Prevention

-In the US nearly 1.6 million new gonorrhea infections occur each year, making gonorrhea the second most commonly reported sexually transmitted infection.
-It is a bacterial infection that can grow in the genital tracts, mouth, throat, eyes and anus.
-Many people—especially women—do not experience symptoms, so regular testing and early treatment are important.
-The first symptoms usually appear within 10 days after exposure, but some people may be infected for months before signs emerge.
-Women are often asymptomatic until complications such as pelvic inflammatory disease occur, which can lead to infertility or ectopic pregnancy.
+In the US, nearly 1.6 million new gonorrhea infections each year, making it the second most commonly reported sexually transmitted infection.
+Globally, the World Health Organization (WHO) estimates there were 82.4 million new gonorrhea infections in 2020 (among adults aged 15-49).
+Gonorrhea is a bacterial infection, and the bacteria can grow in your genital tracts, mouth, throat, eyes and anus.
+It is important to note that many people with gonorrhea do not experience any symptoms, particularly women.
+Therefore, it is recommended that individuals who are sexually active and at risk for gonorrhea get tested regularly, even if they do not have symptoms.
+Early detection and treatment can prevent serious complications and transmission to others.
+The first gonorrhea symptoms can appear within 10 days after exposure.
+However, some people may be infected for months before signs or symptoms occur.
+Women with gonococcal infections are often asymptomatic or may not show symptoms until complications like pelvic inflammation disease have occurred, leading to infertility or ectopic pregnancy.

 Symptoms